just-dusky/compositions/docs/source/servitude/01--servitude.md

 Jason found the library to be a room of contradictions.
 It was vast but cramped.
 It seemed so still, yet it was humming with a strange energy.
 The air seemed stale, yet it was spiced with the earthy tones of old leather, ink, and wood oil.
-Jason approached the large desk by the door carefullly as if any abrupt movements might wake the souls of the sleeping authors entombed here.
+Jason approached the large desk by the door carefully as if any abrupt movements might wake the souls of the sleeping authors entombed here.
 On the center of the desk was a feather duster, a few clean rags, a can of furniture oil, and a black waist apron hemmed in lace.
 Jason's eyebrow shot up.